• Skip to primary navigation

 However, you can still use freshly cooked rice to make this dish.
 Although, it will take some time to mix the rice and sauce properly.
 Also, fresh and soft rice breaks easily while stirring.
 Despite this, fresh rice gives a more delicious and fresh taste, which I always prefer.
 Because fresh rice is easy to digest and does not put pressure on our stomach.

-The key difference between Chinese fried rice and Thai fried is that Chinese fried rice uses only soy sauce to flavor the dish while Thai fried rice is flavored using fish sauce and fresh Thai basil leaves in addition to soy sauce.
+The key difference is that Chinese fried rice uses only soy sauce to flavor the dish while Thai fried rice is flavored using fish sauce and fresh Thai basil leaves in addition to soy sauce.

 In my recipe, I also love to use the oyster sauce for added deliciousness.